-5. Connect your computer back to this network: your computer and the controller must be in the same network.
+- 5. Connect your computer back to this network: your computer and the controller must be in the same network. - 6.
+Reboot the ESP32-S3-DevKitC-1 board.

 Simulation

 It is possible to run the Simulator as many times as necessary using the same setup.
 Also, rebooting the controller will automatically set up the network with the saved configuration.